Unlock skill-first hiring with HackerEarth today

 The skills gap is real.
 There’s no way around it and it has only been increasing exponentially.
 Nearly one-third of employers surveyed in the Future Of Work 2022 report by Monster agree that the IT skills gap has increased from a year ago.
 87% of employers say they have trouble finding qualified talent as a result.
 Also, the acceleration of remote/hybrid work and the heavy dependence on technology has led to different and newer skills being required from employees and employers alike.
 A McKinsey study shows respondents leaning toward skill-building as the best way to close the skill gaps rampage in this industry.
 Social and emotional skills like empathy, compassion, and adaptability have been spotlighted.
 The need to address the skills gap is more urgent than ever.
 Building a future-ready workforce begins with skill transformations—providing opportunities for your employees to upskill continuously so they are better prepared to handle the rapid changes the tech industry is known for.
 Wondering where to start?
 You’re in the right place.
 In this article, we see what an IT skills gap means, how to identify skills gaps, how to perform a skills gap analysis, and strategies for upskilling your employees.
 Read on 🙂

 Why is there a skills gap It’s an exciting time to be a software developer.
 Changes are taking place not only in advanced technologies like net development machine learning, AI, and data science, but also in how we work, emphasizing soft skills like communication, understanding, and adaptability.
 But here’s the catch—for software development teams to remain in step with the rapid changes in the industry, they must place upskilling at the center of their strategic approach.
 Over 50% of employees say their employer doesn’t understand their current capabilities.
 This leads to employers offering the wrong kinds of training or worse, offering no training at all.
 Before you know it, there will be too big a gap between required and needed skills; productivity will take a hit and employees will feel demotivated.
 To put it simply, you have a skills gap problem on your hands.
 A technology skills gap is when your existing workforce’s skill set doesn’t align with the skills they need to do their jobs.
 How do we bridge this?
 By conducting a skills gap analysis on an individual, departmental, or company-wide level at periodic intervals.
-The results of this analysis will help inform training requirements, employee development plans, and hiring strategies.
+The results of this technology skills gap analysis will help inform training requirements, employee development plans, and hiring strategies.

 Also, read: What Top Developers Are Looking For In Their Next Job: A Data-Backed Answer

-Skills gap analysis: A definition
+IT skills gap analysis: A definition

 Rapid digitization in the tech industry means that certain jobs will disappear due to automation, while others will change in terms of their core tasks and responsibilities.
 You should also factor in all the changes brought about by the remote/hybrid work models of today.
 This is where the IT skills gap widens and job descriptions evolve to better suit work requirements.
 Enter skills gap analysis—think of it as a planning tool to ensure that your tech team is equipped to meet the demands of your organization as well as adapt to the ever-changing needs of the tech industry.
 You, as a manager, can uncover gaps in your tech teams, organize employee training plans, and set career development goals.
 Assess the employee’s (in this case, the developer’s) ability to perform each task to a required level.
 Determine what skills and knowledge are currently missing in your development teams and which of those skills are essential for your organization’s performance.
 Then curate individual learning and upskilling paths for each developer on the team.